sassoftware/covid-19-sas/CCF/README.md

 The output file, MODEL_FINAL, uses the column ModelType to differentiate output from each of the following setups:
 - ModelType = 'DS - SIR'
     - Fits a SIR model with Data Step
-    - Initial values of &SocialDistancing contribute to BETA and then &ISOChangeDate used to step Beta down using &SocialDistancingChange at the specified date.
-Similarly, &ISOChangeDateTwo and &SocialDistancingChangeTwo are and additional step down.
+    - Initial values of `&SocialDistancing` contribute to `BETA` and then `&ISOChangeDate` used to step Beta down using `&SocialDistancingChange` at the specified date.
+Similarly, `&ISOChangeDateTwo` and `&SocialDistancingChangeTwo` are and additional step down.
-    - An internal parameter, &BETA_DECAY, is used to adjust BETA each day.
+    - An internal parameter, `&BETA_DECAY`, is used to adjust `BETA` each day.
 It is currently set to 0.
 - ModelType = 'DS - SEIR'
     - Fits an SEIR model with Data Step
-    - Initial values of &SocialDistancing contribute to BETA and then &ISOChangeDate used to step Beta down using &SocialDistancingChange at the specified date.
-Similarly, &ISOChangeDateTwo and &SocialDistancingChangeTwo are and additional step down.
+    - Initial values of `&SocialDistancing` contribute to `BETA` and then `&ISOChangeDate` used to step Beta down using `&SocialDistancingChange` at the specified date.
+Similarly, `&ISOChangeDateTwo` and `&SocialDistancingChangeTwo` are and additional step down.
-    - An internal parameter, &BETA_DECAY, is used to adjust BETA each day.
+    - An internal parameter, `&BETA_DECAY`, is used to adjust `BETA` each day.
 It is currently set to 0.
 - ModelType = 'TMODEL - SEIR'
     - Fits an SEIR model with PROC (T)MODEL
-    - The BETA parameter incorporates different R0 parameters for each phase as defined by: before &ISOChangeDate, starting on &ISOChangeDateTwo, the period between these two
+    - The `BETA` parameter incorporates different `R0` parameters for each phase as defined by: before `&ISOChangeDate`, starting on `&ISOChangeDateTwo`, the period between these two
 - ModelType = 'TMODEL - SIR'
     - Fits an SEIR model with PROC (T)MODEL
-    - The BETA parameter incorporates different R0 parameters for each phase as defined by: before &ISOChangeDate, starting on &ISOChangeDateTwo, the period between these two
+    - The `BETA` parameter incorporates different `R0` parameters for each phase as defined by: before `&ISOChangeDate`, starting on `&ISOChangeDateTwo`, the period between these two
-- ModelType = 'TMODEL - SEIR - OHIO FIT'
+- ModelType = 'TMODEL - SEIR - FIT'
     - This is a prototype for using a data feed of daily case counts from a geographical region.
-In this prototypes case it is a region of the state of Ohio in the United States.
+In this prototype case it is a region of the state of Ohio in the United States.
+        - The feed is stored in `STORE.FIT_INPUT`.
+You could replace the data in the file with data from your region of analysis.
-    - Fits and SEIR model with PROC (T)MODEL
+    - Fits a SEIR model with PROC (T)MODEL
-    - Uses input data to fit cumulative cases by day
+    - Uses input data to fit cumulative cases by day and stores the predictions in `STORE.FIT_PRED` as well as the parameter estimates in `STORE.FIT_PARMS`
     - The fitted model is used to solve the specification of the SEIR model.
-This does not yet incorporate a change in BETA due to changes in Social Distancing.

-In the next few days, the model specification will be arranged into parts: the core model, specification of R0 over the time period, using a data feed as demonstrated in the prototype ModelType = 'TMODEL - SEIR - OHIO FIT.'

 # Notes
 - The current locked version of the project is in `COVID_19.sas`.
 - Progress towards the next locked version is in the `/progress` folder
 - the `COVID_19.sas` file is built from modular parts in `/build/parts` into the `/build/public` folder by `/build/build.py` and then copied here

-# Disclaimer
-These models are only as good as their inputs.
-Input values for this type of model are very dynamic and may need to be evaluated across wide ranges and reevaluated as the epidemic progresses.
-This work is currently defaulting to values for the population studied in the Cleveland Clinic and SAS collaboration.
-You need to evaluate each parameter for your population of interest.

-SAS and Cleveland Clinic are not responsible for any misuse of these techniques.